 After the minute comes to an end, decide if you need to take another bite.
 If so, repeat the steps:

 Repeat.
-Continue repeating the process until you feel full
+Continue repeating the process until you feel comfortably full...not stuffed.

 If you eat too fast and mindlessly, you’ll miss the “cues” that you’re full and wind up overfilling your stomach.

 Learning how to eat mindfully helps you notice the first sensation of “full" so you can stop before it's too late (vomiting).

 It's ok to stop when you’re full regardless of whether you eat 1 Tablespoon or 1 cup of food.
 Your stomach really will tell you what the proper portion size is!